 The condition affects one in ten young men

-Bigorexia, also known as Muscle Dysmorphia is a condition of the mind where the individual becomes increasingly anxious and very often depressive.
-These symptoms are as a result of an unachievable body image, and an obsession to get bigger, leaner and stronger.
+Bigorexia, also known as Muscle Dysmorphia, is the mental illness causing increasing numbers of young men to become increasingly anxious and often depressive.
+These symptoms are a result of an unachievable body image and an obsession to get bigger, leaner and stronger.

 Increased muscle mass can have a positive effect on someone’s confidence, but when your mind doesn’t allow you to see your progress, obsessions and darker thought patterns set in.